Biden to announce 300M COVID-19 shots given in 150 days

 The administration is in the midst of a month-long blitz to combat vaccine hesitancy and the lack of urgency some people feel to get the shots, particularly in the South and Midwest.

-CDC Director Rochelle Walensky said Friday that she expects the delta variant of the coronavirus will become the dominant strain in the U.S. That strain has become dominant in Britain after it was first detected in India.

-During an appearance on ABC’s “Good Morning America,” she said the vaccines work and told Americans who get their shots “you’ll be protected against this delta variant.”

-As part of the administration's vaccination push, Vice President Kamala Harris traveled to Atlanta on Friday to tour a pop-up COVID-19 vaccination site at Ebenezer Baptist Church, where Dr. Martin Luther King Jr. was a pastor until his assassination in 1968.
+As part of that effort, Vice President Kamala Harris traveled to Atlanta on Friday to tour a pop-up COVID-19 vaccination site at Ebenezer Baptist Church, where Dr. Martin Luther King Jr. was a pastor until his assassination in 1968.
 The current senior pastor is U.S. Sen. Raphael Warnock.

 Harris also plans to speak at a COVID-19 vaccination mobilization event at Clark Atlanta University, a historically Black school.